mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

 On the **Content** tab, you can verify property mappings in the sample data for metadata such as **content**, **labels**, **description**, and **timestamps**.

 #### Time-range fitler
-You can configure a time-range filter in the Content tab.
+You can configure a time-range filter in the content tab.
 The default setting is 365 days.

 ### Sync
 You can configure incremental and full crawls.
 The following are the default values: